Tcu Horned Frog Football

 The main way to score in football is with a touchdown that earns a team 6 points and a chance to kick an extra point (PAT - point after touchdown).
-If the kick is successful, that would equal 7.
+If the PAT is successful, they earn 1 point to equal 7 for the touchdown and extra point.
 The second most popular way to score is on a field goal.
 Let's say a team moves the ball to within 20-30 yards to the end zone and is on 4th down.
 They may elect to kick a field goal that is worth 3 points.
 You can also score on a safety (2 points).
 It is usually exciting when a safety happen because that means there has been a great defensive play (or an offensive mistake) but you just have to see that one - it's kinda hard to explain.

 The above description sounds so nice and easy right?
 But there has to be a catch (no pun intended) and there is.
 At any time a team is running the ball or throwing the ball, the other team can come up with a big play and intercept a pass or recover a fumble on a running play.
-Many times these lead to points and they are very detrimental to any team.
+Many times these lead to points and they are very detrimental to the team that relinquished the possession.
 Best to play error free - champions almost always have low stats on these categories.

 Two great defensive teams might find themselves in a low scoring game and just the opposite for two great offensive teams.
 People tend to love scoring in college football, but we in Ft.
 Worth, love our defense too!
 Again, champions are made when you can balance out offense and defense (scoring and shutting them down).